Who is eligible to be a wish maker?

 Is there a guarantee that my wish will be granted?

 Much like sharing your Christmas wishes with Santa, there are no guarantees that your wish will be granted, or be granted exactly as you have requested.
-If you are matched with an adopter, we encourage you to have an open mind.
+If you are matched with a Wish Granter, we encourage you to have an open mind.

 What are my obligations for participating in this program?

-- Inform the ASYMCA if you want to withdraw from the program.
+- Inform the Armed Services YMCA of Alaska if you want to withdraw from the program.

-- Expect the ASYMCA to follow up with you on your experience.
+- Respond to the Armed Services YMCA of Alaska when we follow up with you about your experience.

 Can I withdraw from the program once I have submitted an application?

 Yes.
-You can withdraw at any time, just contact us and let us know you want to be removed from the program.
-If you have already been matched and have made contact with your wish granter, you will need to notify them that you’re withdrawing from the program.
+You can withdraw at any time, just contact us at firstname.lastname@example.org and let us know you want to be removed from the program.
+If you have already been matched and have made contact with your Wish Granter, you will need to notify them you are withdrawing from the program.

 Can I refuse a match?

 Yes, you can refuse a match.
 We ask that if you choose to decline the match, that you let your wish granter know, and that you be kind and respectful.
-You will also need to contact the ASYMCA if you would like your wish to be re-listed.
+You will also need to contact the Armed Services YMCA of Alaska if you would like your wish to be re-listed.